 Progress Display on the Task Bar

-I often find my self downloading large files.
+I often find myself downloading large files.
 IE dutifully displays the progress for the operation in a standard dialog which I almost always minimize.
 In Win7 you can still tell the progress at a glance because the progress shading is displayed over the icon on the task bar.

 Open New Window